Trending Topics

 How can you prevent a catastrophic tree fire during this time of year?
 And, if the worst does happen, what should you do?

-1. Hydration.
 Water – that – tree.
-Nothing will help prevent a fire from breaking out than putting water into the plant itself.
-In a video from the U.S. Consumer Product Safety Commission, two decorated Christmas trees are set on fire – one watered, one dry.
+Nothing will help prevent a fire from breaking out than providing your tree with water.
+In a video from the U.S. Consumer Product Safety Commission, two decorated Christmas trees are set on fire — one watered, one dry.
 The results are shocking.

 The tree that has been watered never fully ignites as a rolling fire and creates less smoke.
 Within seconds of ignition, however, the dry tree goes up in flames, forcing firefighters to come in and extinguish it.